canonical/sdkcraft/docs/how-to/design-sdk.rst

 Define the hooks
 ----------------

-The design of the SDK doesn't require preserving any state between refreshes;
+This design doesn't require preserving state between refreshes.
-everything is cached on the host instead.
-Thus, the :samp:`save-state` and :samp:`restore-state` hooks aren't used, so we only have to define the :samp:`setup-base` hook.
+As seen above, the content is cached on the host, so we only need to define the :samp:`setup-base` hook to install the SDK in the workshop.

-The entire source can be found :download:`here <design-sdk/setup-base>`;
+The hook is available as a :download:`file <design-sdk/setup-base>`;
-let's focus on the more important sections and what they do.
+in this section, let's focus on its major portions and what they do.

-The key idea behind the design is two-fold.
-Aside from installing the prerequisites, the hook does two important things:
+Besides installing the prerequisites, the hook does two important things:

-- Points the build configuration to the directory set for :samp:`colcon-cache`
+- Points the build configuration to the directory set for :samp:`colcon-artefacts`
 - Looks up project dependencies in the :samp:`/project/` directory, assuming the project sources are already mapped there, and installs them automatically

-Both should simplify reuse and reentry for SDK users;
+Both aspects simplify reuse and reentry for SDK users;
-we'll discuss their operation in detail below.
+we'll discuss how they work in detail below.

 Path variables